HomeDev GuideRecipesAPI Reference

 • Access control lists (ACLs).

-An ACL is simply a list of SecurityEntities and an access level.
+An ACL is a list of SecurityEntities and an access level.
 The security entity is a name and information stating if the name represents a role or a user.
-When you have a security entity in an ACL, it is not affected by changes in the membership or role provider.
-One aspect of this is that when you delete a role and then look at an ACL that had an access entry for this role, the role is still displayed in the ACL.
+When you have a security entity in an ACL, it is not affected by membership or role provider changes.
+One aspect of this is that when you delete a role and then look at an ACL that had an access entry for this role, it still displays the role in the ACL.

-Membership providers have APIs for creating, editing and deleting users, but not all providers support updates of the user database.
+Membership providers have APIs for creating, editing, and deleting users, but not all providers support updating the user database.
 The SQL membership provider lets you modify the user database, but the Windows membership provider does not.
 This is reflected in the UI when you browse users.

-If you are using the Multiplexing membership provider and want to create users, then the first provider in the multiplexing list (provider1) must support it.
-The same applies for role providers.
+If you use the Multiplexing membership provider and want to create users, then the first provider in the multiplexing list (provider1) must support it.
+The same applies to role providers.

 Recommended access rights settings

-See the Optimizely User Guide for information about recommended access rights settings.
+See the Optimizely User Guide for recommended access rights settings.

 Enterprise configuration issues

-If you are running in an Enterprise configuration with multiple-site definitions, the membership and role provider definitions cannot be configured on a per-site basis.
-If you must have separate provider definitions for each site, you cannot share the web.config file.
-This is a restriction in the Microsoft implementation of ASP.NET and not in CMS.
+You cannot configure the membership and role provider definitions per site if you run in an Enterprise configuration with multiple-site definitions.
+If you must have separate provider definitions for each site, a restriction in the Microsoft implementation of ASP.NET (and not in CMS) is that you cannot share the web.config file.